Orientsoft/borgnix-cloud-ide/README.md

 - Show files in sub-directory in `ProjectManager`
 - Create a new project using a template project
 - User validation
-- **[BUG]** When a project is deleted, the project select field and the editor show diffrent project
+- **[BUG]** When a project is deleted, the project select field and the editor show different project